Updated On

 Mint

 Mint (Mentha) is a group of closely related herb species that also includes pennyroyal.
-They have a high concentration of essential oils, which is exactly what you want in a tick-repellent plant.
+As a great addition to your herb garden, they have a high concentration of essential oils, which is exactly what you want in a tick-repellent plant.
 This also gives them their distinctive minty scent.

 Lemongrass

 Lemongrass is a sub-tropical plant, so it is best kept in pots to bring in for the winter in all but the hottest, swampiest states.
 Other than that, it’s pretty straightforward to grow.
-It needs full sun, plenty of water, and well-draining soil.
-It’ll spread on its own, too!
+It needs full sun, plenty of water, and well-drained soil.
+It’ll spread on its own, too.
 Make sure to fertilize with compost if you are growing it in a pot as well.

 Geranium